 - Add the chicken stock, mix well, and bring to a boil.
 Simmer for about 30 minutes.

 - Add the apple, rice, chicken, salt, pepper, nutmeg and thyme.
 Simmer for 15 minutes, or until the rice is done.

-- When serving, add hot cream and chopped fresh parsley.
+- When serving, add heated cream (optionally) and chopped fresh parsley.